We’re here to reline pipes and bust myths…and we’re all out of pipes.

 Myth 4: Pipe Relining Can Fix Anything

-Unfortunately we do need to bust this myth.
-As much as we would love for this to be true, it is not.
+Sadly, we do need to bust this myth.
+As much as we would love for this to be true, it’s not.

 So, please take from this busted myth that it is essential to maintain your plumbing and fix any faults or concerns ASAP.
 Otherwise, if an issue progresses too far, the dream that is pipe relining, may not work for you.

 However, in saying that, you might be surprised at just how busted some of the pipes are that are able to be fixed with pipe relining, which has a broad scope of applications.
-These exceed the assumed minor cracks and punctures to include: root penetration, chemical deterioration, aging damages, punctures/cavities made by mechanical activity, faulty pipe installation, corrosion, pipe offsets and damage from soil shifting.
+These exceed the assumed minor cracks and punctures to include: root penetration, chemical deterioration, ageing damages, punctures or cavities made by mechanical activity, faulty pipe installation, corrosion, pipe offsets and damage from soil shifting.

 Myth 5: Pipe Relining Can Only Fix Small Jobs